Chart Color Schemes

 Infrastructure

-Maningrida has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally
+Maningrida has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

-No changes can significantly affect an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that are anticipated to impact the area.
-Key projects comprise Australia-Asia PowerLink (AAPowerLink), Northern Territory Freight Rail And Logistics Capacity Improvements, Network Optimisation Program - Rail, and Coastal Hazards Adaptation Strategy.
-The following list details those expected to be most pertinent.
+No infrastructure changes have been identified by AreaSearch that could impact the area.
+Key projects include Australia-Asia PowerLink (AAPowerLink), Northern Territory Freight Rail And Logistics Capacity Improvements, Network Optimisation Program - Rail, and Coastal Hazards Adaptation Strategy.

 Professional plan users can use the search below to filter and access additional projects.